Oyebamijisodiq/Oyebamijisodiq/README.md

 - 👋 Hi, I’m @Oyebamijisodiq
-- 👀 I’m interested in programming languages
-- 🌱 I’m currently learning software engineering
+- 👀 I’m a software developer
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...
 On WhatsApp 08071208672